abinit/abinit/doc/tutorial/gwr1.md

 ![](gwr_assets/gw_vs_ks_bands.png)

-To keep the wall-time at a reasonable level, we uses a WFK file with 2x2x2 $\kk$-mesh, but it is clear that a more accurate intepolation would require denser $\kk$-meshes.
+To keep the wall-time at a reasonable level, we use a WFK file with 2x2x2 $\kk$-mesh, but it is clear that a more accurate intepolation would require denser $\kk$-meshes.